 - Actaeon was a hunter who had the extreme misfortune of coming across Artemis bathing and ogled her.
 She turned him into a stag so his own hounds would tear him apart.

 - Ironically, a similar situation happened to Artemis once again: a Cretan boy named Siproites saw her naked body as was subsequently gender bent into a girl, instead of being killed because he was only a child.
-Damn, Artemis, don't bath in the middle of the woods!
+Dammit, Artemis, don't bathe in the middle of the woods!

 - There's also the story of the prophet Tiresias, whom the gods transformed into a woman for killing a copulating female snake (supposedly because he found the act of mating repulsive).
 An additional element, not mentioned by Ovid, makes the punishment especially karmic: during the seven years he spent as a woman (before he found a way of reversing the process), Tiresias became a well-renowned prostitute.